Instructions for Authors

 If any equipment, software, reagents, antibodies, or anything else obtained from external entities was used, the following information should be provided:

-• location of the manufacturer (country and city (not state/province – e.g., Los Angeles, not California);
+- name and location of the manufacturer (country and city (not state/province – e.g., Los Angeles, not California)

-• in case of freeware software or databases (like KEGG or Gene Ontology) – a direct URL from which the used version of the software can be downloaded is sufficient.
+- in case of freeware software or databases – a direct URL from which the used version of the software can be downloaded or database accessed.

 Abbreviations